 Myasthenia Gravis and Diet: Better Health and Weightloss

-Living with Myasthenia Gravis can be challenging at a times.
-The way I learned to nourish my body for better health while living with Myasthenia Gravis should not be categorized as a diet at all but an eating style; one which has helped get me back on track with my health.
-Along with other critical factors such as physical therapy, relaxation techniques and a few more lifestyle changes, nourishing my body has helped me feel healthier than I have in years.
+Living with Myasthenia Gravis symptoms can be challenging at a times.
+The way I learned to nourish my body for better health while living with symptoms of Myasthenia Gravis should not be categorized as a diet at all but an eating style; one which has helped get me back on track with my health.
+Along with other critical factors such as physical therapy, relaxation techniques and a few additional lifestyle changes, nourishing my body has helped me feel healthier than I have in years.

 Dr. Andrew Thomas Weil, a holistic health doctor has touched on the importance of diet for people living with MG.
 The foods you eat are very important.
 I have experimented with these diet tips (along with my lifestyle upgrades) to find that they all work together and compliment each other creating your personal best health.